 [Editor’s note: This section should include concise text with summary and analysis of the results of studies.
 It may contain a summary table listing possible distance and/or frequency separation, or any other mitigation techniques, needed to protect, without imposing additional regulatory or technical constraints on existing service/application(s) operating in the band 7 125-8 400 MHz, or in adjacent band as appropriate, from IMT systems.]

-Table (IMT ANd Service XX in A-B MHz frequency range)
+Table (IMT ANd Service SRS (deep space) in 8 400-8 450 MHz frequency range)

 Overview of the sharing and compatibility studies